jzeltman/react-wrapper-components/README.md

 # react-wrapper-components

-Wrapper for React components used for wrapping html and
+Wrapper for React components used for wrapping html

 ## Usage